British invasions of the River Plate: First invasion

 In 1805 Popham received orders to escort the David Baird-led expedition against the Dutch colony of the Cape of Good Hope, which was allied with Napoleon.
 With nearly 6,300 men they took it in January 1806.
 Popham received new orders from the admiralty to patrol the east coast of South America, from Rio de Janeiro to the Río de la Plata, in order to detect any attempt to counterattack the Cape.
 However, Popham had the idea of taking the Río de la Plata with a military action similar to the one made at the Cape.
 His agent William White had informed him about the local politics of the city, such as the discontent among some groups about the restrictive regulations enforced by Spain about international commerce.
 Popham manifested Baird his will to take the zone, with or without his help.
 Baird gave him the 71st Regiment of Infantry, artillery and 1,000 men to attempt the invasion.
 Baird promoted William Carr Beresford to general and designated him vice governor of the zone if it was taken.
 The expedition got reinforcements of 300 men from the Artillery and [St Helena] Regiment.

 The Spanish Viceroy, Marquis Rafael de Sobremonte, had asked the Spanish Crown for reinforcements many times, but only received a shipment of several thousand muskets and instructions to form a militia.
 Buenos Aires was then a large settlement housing approximately 45,000, but the Viceroy was reluctant to give weapons to the Creole population.
-The best troops had been dispatched to the Upper Peru currently Bolivia to guard the frontiers from Túpac Amaru II's revolt, and when Sobremonte learned of the British presence in the area he dispatched the remaining troops to Montevideo, considering that the attack would be in that city.
+The best troops had been dispatched to Upper Peru, present-day Bolivia, to guard the frontiers from Túpac Amaru II's revolt, and when Sobremonte learned of the British presence in the area he dispatched the remaining troops to Montevideo, considering that the attack would be in that city.
 Thus, the British found Buenos Aires almost defenseless.

 The British took Quilmes, near Buenos Aires, on 25 June 1806, and reached and occupied Buenos Aires on 27 June.
 The Viceroy fled to Córdoba with the city's treasury, but lost it to British forces during his escape.
 Although his action was in line with a law enacted by former Viceroy Pedro de Cevallos, which required the treasury to be kept safe in case of a foreign attack, he was seen as a coward by the population because of it.